 1987 Pasquini Castle | "Don Quixote Pas de Deux"

-In 1987 Roberto Baiocchi dances at the Pasquini Castle in Castiglioncello (LI) Don Quixote Pas de Deux paired with Valerie Muriglio dancer at the Nationaltheater in Mannheim (DE) guest in the Arabesque ballet show, the artistic direction is by Nicoletta Papetti.
+In 1987 Roberto Baiocchi dances at the Pasquini Castle in Castiglioncello (LI) the ballet Don Quixote paired with Valerie Muriglio dancer at the Nationaltheater in Mannheim, Deutschland, choreography by Mikhail Baryshnikov created for the American Ballet Theatre.

 1988 | Monte-Carlo - Principality of Monaco